 At CIP, we create and maintain strong relationships with our community allowing us to mentor and guide through the transition from adolescence to adulthood.
 CIP’s interdisciplinary team of staff delivers our abilities program through a student-centered approach.
 Each member of the CIP team models self-care and self-regulation and upholds high standards of practice with the students and families we serve.

 Why work with CIP?
-For the past 35+ years, we’ve been delivering on our vision to challenge the norms of what young adults with learning differences can achieve.
-We’re looking for people with a passion, not just a list of skill sets.
+For almost 40 years, we’ve been delivering on our vision to challenge the norms of what young adults with learning differences can achieve.
+We’re looking for people with a passion, not just a list of skill set.